joaomdsg/go_island_adventure_challenge/README.md

 We're using a TCR workflow here.
 It's kind of like those old pirate codes, but way more helpful (and with fewer peg-legged parrots).
 If your tests pass, your code gets committed automatically.
 If they don't, your changes get tossed overboard.
 Make sure to keep your code seaworthy!

 We will wield the `emeraldwalk.RunOnSave` extension for this.
-Check out the [.vscode](.vscode) directory for the configuration that enables VSCode to work in TCR mode.
+Check out the [.vscode/settings.json](.vscode/settings.json) directory for the configuration that enables VSCode to work in TCR mode.

+And don't forget to keep the `TCR Output` always visible so you can see the instant feedback of your tests and code.
+Open the 'Output' tab or click on View > Output, then select 'Run On Save' from the dropdown box.

 ## Challenges 🌊